Geoogolla/enterprise-docs/docs/licensing.md

 ### How It Works

-1. **Local Verification:** The process authenticates the license key or credentials directly on the user's device, checking their validity without requiring an internet connection.
+1. The process authenticates the license key or credentials directly on the user's device, checking their validity without requiring an internet connection.

-2. **Validation Process:** The software compares the provided license key or credentials against locally stored data or cryptographic methods to ensure they are genuine and in line with the software's licensing terms.
+2. Bold Reports compares the provided license key or credentials against locally stored data or cryptographic methods to ensure they are genuine and in line with the Bold Reports licensing terms.

-3. **Authorization:** If the license key or credentials are valid and meet the validation criteria, the software gets authorized to run or access specific features as per the terms of the license agreement.
+3. If the license key or credentials for Bold Reports are valid and meet the validation criteria, Bold Reports gets authorized to run or access specific features as per the terms of the license agreement.

 ### Uses of an Offline License Validation

-1. **Limited Internet Access:** It's beneficial in environments with limited or no internet connectivity, ensuring software activation and usage without requiring an online connection.
+1. It's beneficial in environments with limited or no internet connectivity, ensuring Bold Reports activation and usage without requiring an online connection.

-2. **Secure Environments:** For highly secure environments, closed networks, or systems isolated from the internet for security reasons, offline validation ensures software activation without compromising security.
+2. For highly secure environments, closed networks, or systems isolated from the internet for security reasons, offline validation ensures Bold Reports activation without compromising security.

-3. **Remote Locations:** In areas with poor connectivity, offline validation allows software usage without depending on internet availability.
+3. In areas with poor connectivity, offline validation allows Bold Reports usage without depending on internet availability.

-4. **Confidentiality and Privacy:** It offers a layer of privacy by verifying licenses locally, without transmitting sensitive license information over the internet.
+4. It offers a layer of privacy by verifying licenses locally, without transmitting sensitive license information over the internet.

-5. **Reduced Dependency:** It decreases reliance on continuous internet access for license validation, making it convenient for users operating in offline or restricted network environments.
+5. It decreases reliance on continuous internet access for license validation, making it convenient for users operating in offline or restricted network environments.

 ### How to get the offline license key file